hakanolgun/notes-from-books/the_narrow_corridor.md

 This book is about liberty, and how and why human societies have achieved or failed to achieve it.

 Where does liberty come from?
-Not from Assad's dictatoship and also not from the anarchy that followed the collapse of the Syrian state.
+Not from Assad's dictatorship and also not from the anarchy that followed the collapse of the Syrian state.

 Our answer is simple.
 Liberty needs the state and the laws.
 But it is not given by the state or the elites controlling it.
 It is taken by regular people, by society.
 Society needs to control the state.